The worker Canada erased

 A complex situation arises when a union fails its member by refusing to advance a legitimate grievance.
 In such cases, the worker cannot turn to the CNESST for help.
 Instead, they must take legal action against their own union before the Labour Administrative Tribunal, accusing it of breaching its “Duty of Fair Representation” with what is known as a “DFR Complaint”.

-If that complaint is dismissed — as nearly all are — the worker is left without recourse.
+If that complaint is dismissed — as the vast majority are — the worker is left without recourse.”
 The original workplace injustice remains unaddressed, while the union walks away shielded by the very legal system meant to hold it accountable.

 After filing my grievance, no further communication ever followed.
 With no direction and no idea how to proceed, I started asking around.
 That is when I learned that my only remaining option was to file a Duty of Fair Representation complaint against my own union with the Canada Industrial Relations Board.